Princeton-Competitive-Programming/princeton-competitive-programming/pages/intro.md

 ### A Linear Solution

 Let's now improve the previous solution.
-They observation we need to solve the previous problem in linear time is the following: in order for two integers to sum to an odd number, they need to have different parities.
+The observation we need to solve the previous problem in linear time is the following: in order for two integers to sum to an odd number, they need to have different parities.
 So instead of counting pairs of numbers, we can count the